-Apart from the funding granted under the geographic budget lines, technical assistance can also be financed through the thematic budget lines.
+A part from the funding granted under the geographic budget lines technical assistance can also be financed through the thematic budget lines.
 Amongst the thematic budget lines the one on migration and asylum is most directly linked to activities in the JHA field.
-The thematic budget line on migration and asylum supports activities in the neighbouring countries that are aimed at enhancing their protection capacities, fighting irregular migration and accompanying readmission agreements, promoting well-managed labour migration, fostering the links between migration and development and protecting migrants against exploitation and exclusion exclusion (European Commission, 2006e).
+The thematic budget line on migration and asylum supports activities in the neighbouring countries that are aimed at enhancing their protection capacities, fighting irregular migration and accompanying readmission agreements, promoting well-managed labour migration, fostering the links between migration and development and protecting migrants against exploitation and exclusion.
 The thematic budget line on human rights, which is going to replace the EIDHR, will make funds available for projects in the area of criminal justice.
-The granting of these 'human rights' funds is different from the traditional technical assistance under the ENPI, as the disbursal of funds is not made dependent upon the consent of the partner countries' authorities (Council of the European Union, 1999).
+The granting of these 'human rights' funds is different from the traditional technical assistance under the ENPI, as the disbursal of funds is not made dependent upon the consent of the partner countries' authorities.
 Hence the money can be used to finance access to justice projects supporting NGOs or bar associations.
-Lastly, under Article 4 of the Stability Instrument, the EC can make available technical and financial assistance in the context of stable conditions for cooperation in the pursuit of specific aims, such as "threats to law and order, to the security and safety of individuals, to critical infrastructure and to public health" (Council of the European Union, 2006: 4).
+Lastly, under article 4 of the Stability Instrument the EC can make available technical and financial assistance in the context of stable conditions for cooperation in the pursuit of specific aims, such as 'threats to law and order, to the security and safety of individuals, to critical infrastructure and to public health.
 Article 4 makes explicit reference to the possibility of funding activities in the area of counter-terrorism, narcotics, customs and immigration law and law enforcement issues more generally.

 The lack of a specific funding instrument attributed to funding the external dimension of JHA is one of the major obstacles to its realisation.
-One way in which JHA specific money can be made available to non-member states is through the internal programmes, on law enforcement cooperation.
+One way in which JHA specific money can be made available to non member states is through the internal programmes on law enforcement cooperation.
 Under these programmes organisations (governmental and non-governmental) in the EU member states can apply for implementing a project in which they cooperate with partner organisations from ENP countries.
-The difficulty for non-member states is that under these calls for tender they cannot submit project proposals themselves; they are dependent on EU member states asking them to join.
-When a topic is of interest to both an ENP and an EU country, this type of cooperation does occur, such as the AGIS projects on anti-trafficking in which EU member states cooperated with Moldova and Ukraine.
-A further example for an internal instrument that includes a reference to non-member state participation is the call launched under the 'Commission programme for the prevention of and response to violent radicalisation'.
-This programme description specifies:
+The difficulty for non member states is that under these calls for tender they cannot submit projects proposals themselves; they are dependent on EU member states asking them to join.
+When a topic is of interest to both an ENP and an EU country this type of cooperation does occur.
+There have for example been AGIS projects on anti-trafficking in which EU member states cooperated with Moldova and Ukraine.
+A further example for an internal instrument that includes a reference to non member state participation is the call launched under the 'Commission programme for the prevention of and response to violent radicalisation'.
+This programme indicates that

-Trans-national projects of the type described above aimed at tackling violent radicalisation, which involve partners in at least two member states or at least one member state and an applicant country or a country within the Euro-Med region, will be given preference20.
+"Trans-national projects of the type described above aimed at tackling violent radicalisation, which involve partners in at least two Member States or at least one Member State and an applicant country or a country within the Euro-Med region, will be given preference."
+21